nicolaszimmer/corodva-plugin-widget-center/README.md

 # cordova-plugin-widget-center

-**This plugin gives you access to the WidgetCenter introduced in iOS14.
-Use it to retrieve information about widgets that extend your Cordova app or reload their timelines (i.e. dynamic content)**
+**This plugin provides access to the WidgetCenter introduced in iOS14.
+Use it to retrieve information about widgets that extend your Cordova app or reload their timelines (i.e. update dynamic content)**

 Installation: